mjftw/pluma-automation/docs/style-guide.md

 from pluma.core.exceptions import ConsoleLoginFailedError, BoardBootValidationError
 ```

-The former is vulnerable to breaking if for instance `ConsoleLoginFailedError` moved to a different file in a new version of `farmcore`, but the latter is would not break.
+The former is vulnerable to breaking if for instance `ConsoleLoginFailedError` moved to a different file in a new version of `pluma.core`, but the latter is would not break.